Basic Concept of HashMap

 }

-There are many details to handle in the actual implementation, such as the design of the hash function and the handling of hash collisions.
-But if you understand the core principles mentioned above, you're already halfway there.
-The rest is just writing the code, which shouldn't be too hard, right?
+There are many implementation details to handle, such as the design of hash functions and the handling of hash collisions.
+As long as you understand the core principles mentioned above, you are halfway there—writing the code is the remaining part, which shouldn't be difficult.

 Key Concepts and Principles